Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Abstract

 \section{Abstract}

 Thin film effects on the Magnetocrystalline Anisotropy Energy (MAE) of MnN were studied using density functional theory (DFT).
-Initially, strain effects on bulk MnN were considered as a proxy for lattice-matching induced strain and a linear relationship between the c/a ratio and the MAE was found.
-This relationship was explained in terms of underlying point group symmetry.
+Initially, strain effects on bulk MnN were considered as a proxy for lattice-matching induced strain and a linear relationship between the $c/a$ ratio and the MAE was found.
+A fundamental explanation for this relationship in terms of the underlying point-group symmetry is given, which we show is applicable to all uniaxial magnetic materials.
 Strain and charge-transfer effects were then considered for an ultra-thin film.
 It was found that a Ta seed-layer suppresses the net spin moment on the Mn ions, leading to a reduction of the MAE.
+Charge transfer is shown to be the cause of this, and hence similar effects may be expected at any magnetic heterostructure interface.